History of St George's, Dunsborough

 Where we are located

 St George’s Church is located on the corner of Gibney Street and Naturaliste Terrace in the lovely resort town of Dunsborough which itself is part of Margaret River region in Western Australia.
 The Church was dedicated on St George’s Day, on the 23rd of April in 1959.
 The church building itself is of the pioneer type – a wooden building that can be traced back to the days when bush brotherhoods thrived in much of regional Australia as Anglican clergy ministered to people living in sparsely-settled districts in the countryside.
-Legends says that these dedicated followers of Jesus preached the Good News of God’s love like the Apostles but also rode like cowboys.
+Legends says that these dedicated followers of Jesus preached the Good News of God’s love like the Apostles but also rode horses like cowboys.

 Where we came from